yukikitayama/reinforcement-learning/note/markov_decision_processes.md

 Because we will know Q by taking expectation from the experience, and we don't need to know reward function and transition function in advance.

 But value function requires us to know reward function and transition function in advance.

+## Value function

+For how to compute a value function, the value function for policy `pi` is the unique solution of a set of simultaneous linear equations, one for each state
+`s`.
+The system of linear equations can be solved by Gaussian elimination or any of a number of other methods.

+## Q function

+`Q(s, a)`, state-action value function

+## Value iteration

+**Bellman error magnitude** is the maximum difference between two successive value functions.

+## Policy iteration

+The initial value function `v_0` is defined to be zero for all states

+Policy iteration can converge in fewer iterations than value iteration

+But the increased speed of convergence of policy iteration can be more than offset by the increased computation per iteration.